|

 airport and was killed instantly.
 Suspected cause of

-the crash was carbon monoxide poisoning as witness's
+the crash was carbon monoxide poisoning.

 Jean "Skip" Zeigler was able to purchase a